Azure/apiforfhir-migration-tool/infra/Demo/ReadMe.md

-# Deploy FHIR server and migration tool
+# Incremental Copy migration tool demo
-This sample will guide you through deploying a demo of the migration tool using an ARM/Bicep Template and subsequently testing the server using a Postman collection.
+This sample will guide you through a demo of the incremental copy migration tool.
+We will first deploy test Azure API for FHIR and Azure Health Data Services FHIR server, and then import some sample data to be used in the demo.